Atelier One: History

 Atelier One was founded in 1989 by director Neil Thomas.
 Aran Chadwick joined the company in 1992, becoming a director in 1997.
-Neil was also co-founder of Atelier Ten.
+Thomas was also co-founder of Atelier Ten.
 Both directors are visiting professors to Yale University, New Haven, University of Texas and are External Examiners at the Architectural Association School of Architecture, London.

-Neil Thomas was awarded an MBE for services to architecture, design and engineering in 2016.
+Thomas was awarded an MBE for services to architecture, design and engineering in 2016.